OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-install/install.md

 The uninstall will then continue as shown in images in the next section.

 After uninstalling, the software files will have been removed from `C:\CDSS\TSTool-Version`.
-However, any files that exist in the users' files will remain.
+However, any files that exist in the user's files will remain.
 This allows datastore configurations, plugins, and other user-configured files to be shared with other TSTool version installations.